Gestational Diabetes: Fact and Fiction

 You can vote for more than one answer.

-Gestational Diabetes is tested in pregnancy at around 24 weeks by having you drink a 50-100gram sugar drink and having your blood tested before and 1 hours after you drink it.
+Gestational Diabetes is tested in pregnancy at around 24 weeks of pregnancy by having you drink a 50-100gram sugar drink and having your blood tested before and 1 hours after you drink it.

 With all tests and ultrasounds in pregnancy, ask yourself a question before agreeing to be tested or scanned.
 Q: Will this test or scan improve the outcome for myself or my baby?